-- You must be accepted by the Graduate Academic Services office and complete a FAFSA, (Sign the Promissory Note and complete the Entrance Interview (Free Application for Federal Student Aid) for the upcoming school year.
+You must be accepted by the Office of Adult and Graduate Admissions and complete a FAFSA (Free Application for Federal Student Aid) for the upcoming school year.

 - The NGU Financial Aid Office will receive your FAFSA electronically within 48 hours.

-- Visit www.fafsa.ed.gov and complete the FAFSA.
+Visit www.fafsa.ed.gov and complete the FAFSA.
 Please enter NGU's school code 003441.
-Please select "LINK TO IRS" when submitting your tax information.
+Please select "LINK TO IRS" when submitting the tax information for both the student and parents.
 This will automatically enter the tax information from the IRS.

 Students who wish to withdraw from a class/classes at the graduate school must contact the Graduate Academic Services Office to request a withdrawal from.
 The withdrawal does not become official until the completed and signed form is returned to Amy Wilson, Assistant to the AVP of Graduate Academic Services.
 Access to classes is given to students one week prior to the start of each term in order for students to assess the workload required for their courses.
 All requests to drop must be completed prior to the start of the term.
 No tuition refund is made after the first week of the term.